 - Brown Rice Flour: Brown rice flour is a great neutral whole grain flour for bread because it bakes up neither gummy nor gritty and it soaks up the moisture nicely.

 - Sorghum Flour or Gluten-Free Oat Flour: I've tested the recipe using either sorghum flour or gluten-free oat flour, and they're virtually indistinguishable!
-Both add more nutrients and flavor.
+Both add more flavor.
 Sorghum flour is a wholesome and whole grain that has slightly sweet notes that add flavor depth.
 Oat flour is a whole grain that adds, warm, slightly nutty, wholesome notes.

 - Tapioca Flour and Potato Starch: For starches, use a combination of tapioca flour and potato starch.
 Tapioca starch, one of my go-to flours for gluten-free baking, is a fluffy starch that adds chewiness to baked goods.
 Just like when baking sourdough, I found that combining the tapioca flour with potato starch produced a more flavorful hamburger bun with a better texture.
 If you can't find or don't have potato starch, you can sub in additional tapioca flour by weight.